4 Things Every Teacher Needs to Know About Dyslexia

 A parent or grandparent might remember hating reading or having a hard time learning to spell.
 That struggle may have gone unrecognized at the time, but is now understood as part of the dyslexia spectrum.

-3. Students with dyslexia need explicit, structured, and multisensory instruction.
+3. Students with dyslexia need structured, explicit, and targeted instruction.

 Here’s the good news: dyslexia is manageable (and can be very effectively supported) when students receive the right instruction.
 The most effective instruction for students with dyslexia is:

-• Explicit (skills are taught directly, not assumed),
+Explicit (skills are taught directly, not assumed), and

 Instructional models based on the Science of Reading align with these principles and are critical for closing the gap for struggling readers.
-Learn more about the Science of Reading and effective instruction for students with dyslexia with our free printable download!
+You can learn more about effective literacy instruction for students with dyslexia in our free on-demand training library!

 4. Not all reading difficulties are dyslexia.